grafana/mimir/docs/sources/operators-guide/architecture/components/ingester.md

 ## Out-of-order samples ingestion

 Out-of-order samples are discarded by default.
-You can enable this feature, if the observed system produces them.
+If the system writing samples to Mimir produces out-of-order samples, you can enable ingestion of such samples.

 For more information about out-of-order samples ingestion, refer to [Configuring out of order samples ingestion]({{< relref "../../configuring/configuring-out-of-order-samples-ingestion.md" >}}).